ana-furlanes/thecatAPIdoc/The Cat API Doc/en-the-cat-api-doc/en-the-cat-api-doc.md

 🐱 **`GET /images`** `https://api.thecatapi.com/v1/images`

-This endpoint **fetch** all images uploaded to your account by '/images/upload'.
+This endpoint **fetches** all images uploaded to your account by '/images/upload'.

 Filter the results using the 'query' parameters below: